rolandkiss0925/LMK/README.md

 # LMK
-A Mobile App which can control a LED Matrix Display via Bluetooth
+A Mobile App which can control a LED Matrix Display